top of page

 Dr. Seigart is currently the Director of Music and Organist at the historic Old Presbyterian Meeting House in Alexandria, VA, where he continues nearly 250 years of ministry and leadership in the community.
 At the Meeting House, he directs several amateur and professional choirs, supervises the youth and children's music programs, and runs their popular "Concerts with a Cause" series, whose recent highlights have included period-instrument performances of Handel's Messiah, Haydn's Creation, and Mozart's Requiem.
 Dr. Seigart also serves as Associate Conductor and Keyboard Artist with Northern Virginia's preeminent semi-professional auditioned chorus, Choralis.
-Previously, he served as Music Director at the Church of Saint Joseph (Bronxville, NY), where in addition to weekend liturgies, he leads an active concert series with the Orchestra of Saint Joseph and Parish Choir.
-Recent undertakings include historically-informed performances of Handel's Messiah and Bach's Cantata 172 and Orchestral Suite No. 3, as well as Saint-Saëns Christmas Oratorio and Fauré's Requiem.
-In May of 2017, Dr. Seigart completed all degree requirements for the Doctor of Musical Arts in Choral Conducting at the University of Maryland, College Park, where he studied with Dr. Edward Maclary.
-At UMD, he served as co-conductor of the University Chorale, chorus master and assistant conductor for the Maryland Opera Studio, and assistant conductor of the internationally-renowned Chamber Singers, which he has prepared for concerts with the National Symphony Orchestra and the University of Maryland Symphony Orchestra.
+Previously, he served as Music Director at the Church of Saint Joseph in Bronxville, NY, where in addition to weekend liturgies, he led an active concert series with the Orchestra of Saint Joseph and Parish Choir, and led them on a choir tour to Salzburg and Vienna in 2019.
+Dr. Seigart earned the degree of Doctor of Musical Arts in Choral Conducting at the University of Maryland, College Park, where he studied with Dr. Edward Maclary.
+At UMD, he served as co-conductor of the University Chorale, chorus master and assistant conductor for the Maryland Opera Studio, and assistant conductor of the Chamber Singers, which he has prepared for concerts with the National Symphony Orchestra.
 Previously, he completed the Master of Sacred Music degree at Boston University, specializing in choral conducting under the tutelage of Dr. Ann Howard Jones.
-Steven has worked with such notable conductors as James Ross, Matthew Halls, Harry Christophers, Andrew Parrot, Simon Carrington, Joshua Rifkin, Michael Tilson Thomas, Ken David Masur, Scott Jarrett, William Weinert, and Mark Scatterday.
 He also served as Assistant Conductor for the BU Tanglewood Institute Chorus for three consecutive summers.
-As an opera conductor/coach, Dr. Seigart served as the musical director/conductor for the Arezzo Opera Festival, Assistant Conductor/Coach for Opera Saratoga, and chorus master for the Boston University Opera Institute.
+As an opera conductor and coach, Dr. Seigart served as the musical director/conductor for the Arezzo Opera Festival, Assistant Conductor/Coach for Opera Saratoga, and chorus master for the Boston University Opera Institute.
 He is a member of the American Choral Directors Association and the National Collegiate Choral Organization.